CUPA HEAVY 3 A ROOF FOR LIFE

 Slate from the San Pedro quarry is produced in two thicknesses, 3.5mm and 7-8mm; the thicker variant being the preferred choice in Scotland.
 The extra thickness and weight give it strength to withstand the high wind speeds and driving rain common throughout Scotland.

 It is ideally suited for the Scottish market due to its close similarity to the traditional highland slate from Ballachulish that is no longer produced.
-Both are dark-grey in colour and of similar thickness, and pyrite crystals are usually present in both.
+Both are blue black in colour and of similar thickness, and pyrite crystals are usually present in both.

 CUPA HEAVY 3 IS THE BEST CHOICE FOR REPAIR AND REPLACEMENT OF TRADITIONAL ROOFS IN SCOTLAND.